Alva789ro/Maldives_Default_Risk/README.md

 (‘2017’, ’0.068’, ‘0.088’, ‘0.050’, ‘0.023’, ‘0.215’, ‘0.0’, ‘01’)
 (‘2016’, ‘0.063’, ‘0.074’, ‘0.046’, ‘0.008’, ‘-0.392’, ‘-2.3’, ‘92’)
 (2015, ‘0.029’, ‘0.040’, ‘0.012‘, ‘0.019’, ‘0.004’, ‘-1.1’, ’29’)
-This help us compare the change in each of the economic metrics, represented by the tables, over the years.
+This helps us compare the change in each of the economic metrics, represented by the tables, over the years.
 SELECT realgdp.year, nominalgdp.NominalGDP AS NominalGDP, realgdp.YTYchange AS Change_in_real_GDP, accountbalance.balance AS accountbalance
 FROM realgdp, nominalgdp, accountbalance
 WHERE realgdp.year = nominalgdp.year